Structure of Classifier Boundaries: Case Study for a Naive Bayes Classifier: Key Concepts

 \subsection{The Boundary}

-We now define the boundary $\mathcal{B}$ associated with $C$ to be the set of elements of $\mathcal{I}$ that have at least one neighbor classified differently:
+The boundary $\mathcal{B}$ associated with $C$ is the set of elements of $\mathcal{I}$ that have at least one neighbor classified differently:

-In principle, the notation should capture dependence of the boundary on $C$, but in this case study, $C$ is fixed, so we suppress that dependence.
+In principle, the notation should also capture dependence on $C$, but in this case study, $C$ is fixed, so we suppress that dependence.

-Perhaps the most salient observation in this paper is that \emph{whenever two reads are classified differently, any graph path in $\mathcal{I}$ connecting them must contain at least two boundary points}.
-Below we focus on \emph{Hamming paths}, which are the shortest.
-Given reads $R \neq R'$ with Hamming distance $k$---they differ in $k$ of 101 locations, a Hamming path from $R$ to $R'$ simply replaces one nucleotide in $R$ at a time by the corresponding nucleotide in $R'$.
+Whenever two reads are classified differently, any path in $\mathcal{I}$ connecting them must contain at least two (neighboring) boundary points.
+Below we focus on Hamming paths, which are the shortest.
+Given reads $R \neq R'$ with Hamming distance $k$ (differing in $k$ of 101 locations), a Hamming path from $R$ to $R'$ simply replaces one differing nucleotide in $R$ at a time by the corresponding nucleotide in $R'$.
 Therefore, each successive pair on the path are neighbors.
 Such a path $\big(R_0 = R, \dots, R_k = R'\big)$ has length $k+1$; there are $k!$ of them.
-The ``simplest'' path simply moves left to right in the character strings.
-Because $C(R) \neq C(R')$, there must be at least one value of $j$ for which $C(R_j) \neq C(R_{j+1})$, in which case, $R_j$ and $R_{j+1}$ are neighbors and both belong to $\mathcal{B}$.
+The simplest of these paths simply moves left to right in the character strings.
+Because $C(R) \neq C(R')$, there must be at least one value of $j$ for which $C(R_j) \neq C(R_{j+1})$, in which case, the neighbors $R_j$ and $R_{j+1}$ both belong to $\mathcal{B}$.

-To provide some numerical evidence, Table \ref{tab.confusion} contains the confusion matrix for the Bayes classifier $C$, which is computable because we know the source of each read, and shows that $C$ performs well, albeit not spectacularly.
-Looking only at the columns, Table \ref{tab.confusion} identifies \begin{itemize} \item $3,867,933 = 1933 \times 2001$ pairs, the first of which is classified as Adeno and the other as COVID; \item $3,740,355 = 1933 \times 1935$ pairs, the first of which is classified as Adeno and the other as SARS; \item $3,871,935 = 2001 \times 1935$ pairs, the first of which is classified as COVID and the other as SARS. \end{itemize} Any enthusiasm about the size of these numbers should be tempered by remembering that $|\mathcal{I}| = 5^{101}$.
+To provide initial numerical evidence, Table \ref{tab.confusion} contains the confusion matrix for the Bayes classifier $C$, which is computable because we know the source of each read.
+The classifier performs well, albeit not spectacularly.
+Looking only at the columns, Table \ref{tab.confusion} identifies $3,867,933 = 1933 \times 2001$ pairs, the first of which is classified as Adeno and the other as COVID; $3,740,355 = 1933 \times 1935$ pairs, the first of which is classified as Adeno and the other as SARS; $3,871,935 = 2001 \times 1935$ pairs, the first of which is classified as COVID and the other as SARS.
+Any conclusion about the seemingly large size of these numbers should be tempered by remembering that $|\mathcal{I}| = 5^{101}$.